 Serverless databases are exploding in popularity.
-Here are 7 predictions for serverless databases in 2020.
+Here are 7 predictions for serverless databases.

 While serverless databases are relatively new in terms of databases, they’re having a substantial impact in many industries with the shift to cloud-based applications.
 With that kind of growth, you’re wise to investigate where this database variety is going and its uses.
 You may even want to consider implementing it for your company’s applications if the capacity management and cost work for the situation.